cksystemsteaching/selfie/README.md

 make emu
 ```

 The `-o` option instructs selfie to write the machine code compiled from `selfie.c` to a binary file called `selfie.m`.
 The `-l` option in the second invocation instructs selfie to *load* the binary `selfie.m` back into memory.
-The following `-m` option instructs selfie to create a `mipster` instance with `1MB` of physical memory, load `selfie.m` from memory into the `mipster` instance, and then execute it by emulating a RISC-U machine.
+The following `-m` option instructs selfie to create a `mipster` instance with `1MB` of physical memory, load `selfie.m` from memory into that `mipster` instance, and then execute `selfie.m` by emulating a RISC-U machine.
 Since there are no further console arguments, `mipster` effectively executes selfie without arguments which makes selfie just print its synopsis and then quit.
 The relevant output is:

 ```
 ...